Shutterstock is Looking for Work-From-Home Photo and Illustration Reviewers

 You’ll also need high-speed wired broadband internet access connected to your own PC or Mac that has accurate color display (none of that f.lux color-change on).

-You should be organized, analytical, authoritative and confident in your judgments.
+You should be organized, analytical, authoritative and confident in your judgements.
 You should also be fluent in English and be able to participate in business meetings.

 On the illustration side, requirements are nearly the same, except the company’s looking for someone with two or more years of illustration/vector experience (think: graphic designer, stock agency contributor, art buyer).